A definitive harmonic device used in Gospel music is the unique voicing of the dominant 7 chord…

-For the sake of comparison, here is the “classical version” of the V7 chord used in so many kinds of music…
+For the sake of comparison, here’s the classical version of the V7 chord resolved to the tonic chord…

 - Conceive of the Gospel G7 chord as an F major triad in the right hand with a G in the bass.
 For this reason, it is often notated as F/G.

 - The left hand is almost always as an octave for a full sound so typical of gospel.

 - Do not use brute force memorization.
 Internalize the pattern by sound, visio-spatial keyboard, and physical execution using pattern appreciation.
 The pattern is straightforward: Left Hand = chord root in octaves, Right Hand = Major triad whose root is a major second below.

 - Practice this chord voicing in all twelve possible spellings.

 - Notice the most curious absence of the leading tone B, which is otherwise so essential to defining a V7 chord.
 Don’t try to explain it.
 Just enjoy it!